alirioguerra/HTMLtemplate/README.md

 1. Clone this repo locally
 2. Run `npm install` or `yarn` in your command line in root folder
-3.  run `gulp` in your command line to watch files in assets folders
+3. Run `gulp` in your command line to watch files in assets folders

 ## TODO

-- [ ] Deploy
+- [ ] Deploy things